ajgon/feed-api/README.md

 ## CLI usage

+### Feeds

-* `rssapi add http://url.to.webpage.or.feed/` - will add feed to database.
+* `rssapi feed add http://url.to.webpage.or.feed/` - will add feed to database.
 If URL to page is provided, rssapi will determine all the feeds in that page and offer a choice of the feed if multiple found.
 If only one feed is found, it will be added automatically.
-* `rssapi fetch` - fetches all new items for the feeds.
+* `rssapi feed fetch` - fetches all new items for the feeds.
-* `rssapi list` - lists all the feeds in database.
+* `rssapi feed show` - lists all feeds in database.
-* `rssapi delete` - allows user to delete feeds.
+* `rssapi feed remove` - allows user to delete feeds.

+### Groups

+* `rssapi group add group_name` - will add group to database.
+* `rssapi group attach` - displays list of groups, then list of feeds.
+If both group and feed are chosen, selected feed will be attached to selected group.
+* `rssapi group show` - lists all groups with corresponding feeds.
+* `rssapi group remove` - allows user to delete groups.